-- correct several minor errors, including formatting, typographical and cross referencing anomalies in the Rules; - correct inconsistencies in the treatment of Chapter 10 glossary terms in the body of the NER; - insert notes relating to civil penalty and conduct provisions in the NGR; and - remove expired provisions from the Rules.
+- correct several minor errors, including formatting, typographical and cross referencing anomalies in the Rules; - omit Chapter 10 definitions that are not used in the NER; - insert notes relating to civil penalty and conduct provisions in the NGR; - remove expired provisions from the Rules; and - insert notes to assist readers of the Rules to find information on the current values of the market price cap and cumulative price threshold.

-Given that all four of the above categories are minor and non-material in nature, the Commission considers that the proposed Rules satisfy the requirements of section 91(2) of the NEL and section 295(2) of the NGL (as the case may be).
+Given that all five of the above categories are minor and non-material in nature, the Commission considers that the proposed Rules satisfy the requirements of section 91(2) of the NEL and section 295(2) of the NGL (as relevant).